AT CASCADE HEIGHTS

 8. If you can subtract 7s until the number 2 in less than 20 seconds, give yourself an A+

-Jurors may have rendered sounder judgements if they had to score a B+ before each court session began.
+Jurors may have rendered sounder judgments if they had to score a B+ before each court session began.

 But if an active substance misuser ignores the past, they may rob the future.

-The seeds or our ability to sustain recovery or not, are nurtured by the roots of our past.
+The seeds of our ability to sustain recovery or not are nurtured by the roots of our past.

 Reach Out